cpplibv/vsig/README.md

 # VSIG

 ## Introduction
-VSIG is a generalized header-only library implementing a signal-slot variant in native C++14 with higher level of abstractions and extensibility.
+VSIG is a generalized header-only library implementing a signal-slot like event handling system in native C++14 with higher level of abstractions and extensibility.
 VSIG has no other dependency then C++14 and does not require any additional build step.
 The implementation should be portable and warning resistant.

 ## Motivation
-Signal-Slot is a paradigm where Signals (sources of information / events / calls) can be connected to Slots (drains / callback functions / functions).
+Signal-Slot is a paradigm where Signals (sources of information / events / calls) can be connected to Slots (drains / callback functions / functions) and if a Signal is notified (fired / called) every connected Slot will receives it.
 This paradigm has already been implemented several times but i found every implementation laking in some aspects.
 Most of the existing implementation were:
 - either uses its own preprocessor (which is a non-standard and adds many dependencies or build steps)
 - or does not utilizes modern C++ template features and therefore has some limitation
 - or hard or cannot be extended with addition 'external' logic
 - or concentrate only on the basic signal forwarding

-I found many trivial problem around event handling such as async calls, conditions or routing which can be solved by the event handling system itself.
+I also found many trivial problem around event handling such as async calls, conditions or routing which can be solved by the event handling system itself.
 The implementation also does not distinguish Signals and Slots, everything is considered as a Signal thus signals can be chained.
 And the library is full of 'proof of concepts' so i learned more implementing it then any other way.

 ## Build